rodrigopasquim/Koiso/Readme.md

 ## Status 🚦

 <h4 align="center">
-	🚧  Koiso In development...  🚧
+	🚧  Koiso is in development...  🚧
 </h4>